Playwright Timeout 30000ms Exceeded: What It Means and How to Fix It

 This can be especially problematic in long, end-to-end tests where a single incorrect locator can consume the entire test timeout.

 Incorrect locators can result from dynamic content, timing issues, or simply outdated selectors.
-If you run your test several times and it fails in a same place with a "timeout 30000ms exceeded" error on every re-run, most likely the problem is with locator.
+If you run your test several times and it fails at the same point with a "timeout 30000ms exceeded" error on every re-run, most likely the problem is with the locator.

-Here is the example of timeout exceeded when locator was not found:
+Here is an example of a timeout exceeded when the locator was not found:

 3. Slow Backend Responses

-If your application's backend is slow to respond, it can cause your tests to timeout.
+If your application's backend is slow to respond, your tests may timeout.

 This is often seen with API endpoints that have long processing times or database queries that take longer than expected.